pixelinfinito/akeneo-node-n8n/README.md

 This will trigger the akeneo node complication, then restart the local n8n instance.

+When you have finished, you can use pm to stop n8n: `pm2 stop n8n`

 ## More information

 Refer to our [documentation on creating nodes](https://docs.n8n.io/integrations/creating-nodes/) for detailed information on building your own nodes.